gasampaiosouza/python-music-downloader/readme.md

 cd python-music-downloader
 ```

 Inside `songs.py` you have a list called `SONGS_LIST`.
-That's where you're going to put all of your songs' URLs.
+That's where you're going to put all of your songs' URLs ( must be from youtube ).

 > A valid URL is **everything after** `yt.com/watch?v=`.